A breathtaking, disappearing job: Human fire lookouts in the Pacific Northwest | Produced by Advertising Publications

 Ray Kresek, a retired firefighter and a historian of fire lookouts, said they have an advantage over anything yet invented: They live in the tower.

-“The ideal would be a combination of electronics, daily air patrols, and a lookout,” Kresek said.
+“The ideal would be a combination of electronics, daily air patrols and a lookout,” Kresek said.
 “But if you removed all but one of those, I would say the lookouts are the most reliable.”